-Jerusalem cancels vote on settlement construction
+Israel backs away from Jerusalem settlement vote

 - Official: Prime Minister Netanyahu asked for Wednesday's vote to be canceled

-The decision follows a request from Israeli Prime Minister Benjamin Netanyahu, said council member Hanan Rubin, who's also a member of the city's zoning committee.
+Council member Hanan Rubin, a member of the city's zoning committee, said the decision followed a request from Israeli Prime Minister Benjamin Netanyahu.

-It comes days after the United Nations Security Council passed a resolution condemning Israel's settlements in the West Bank and East Jerusalem.
-It also comes as US Secretary of State John Kerry prepares to give a speech on the Obama administration's vision for Middle East peace.
+It came days after the United Nations Security Council passed a resolution condemning Israel's settlements in the occupied West Bank and East Jerusalem and as Kerry prepared to give his speech on Wednesday.

 "The municipality regards housing in Jerusalem as a municipal need rather than a political action, and therefore there is no need to vote on this on a sensitive day when John Kerry is to give a speech," Rubin said.
 "We don't want to be a part of a political controversy."

+Friday's Security Council resolution passed after the US, which usually vetoes such resolutions, decided to abstain.

+In response, Netanyahu summoned the US ambassador to Israel on Sunday.
+On Monday he ordered the Israeli Foreign Ministry temporarily to limit all working ties with the embassies of the 12 UN Security Council members who voted in favor of the resolution.

-However, the mayor of an Israeli settlement in the West Bank, Oded Revivi, didn't hold back from blasting Kerry ahead of his address Wednesday at the State Department.
+On Wednesday, the mayor of an Israeli settlement in the West Bank, Oded Revivi, sharply criticized Kerry, who leads US policy on Israel.

 "John Kerry is a stain on American foreign policy who is ignorant of the issues.
-He has chosen to eternalize his legacy as the worst secretary of state in history that chose to stab his closest ally in the back while rivers of blood flowed like water across the Middle East," said Revivi, mayor of Efrat and chief foreign envoy of the YESHA Council, an umbrella organization that represents an estimated 430,000 Israeli settlers in the West Bank.
+He has chosen to eternalize his legacy as the worst secretary of state in history that chose to stab his closest ally in the back while rivers of blood flowed like water across the Middle East," said Revivi, mayor of Efrat and chief foreign envoy of the YESHA Council, an umbrella organization that represents an estimated 430,000 Isr

-"I can personally attest to the fact that he knows very little about the realities in Judea and Samaria and instead chooses to defame us from afar by repeating fictitious mantras against us," Revivi added.

-In Hebrew, YESHA stands for Judea, Samaria, and Gaza.
-Judea and Samaria is the biblical term for the West Bank, often used by Israeli politicians.
-Gaza is still included as a holdover from before Israel's withdrawal from Gaza in 2005.
+US President-elect Donald Trump pledged US policy on Israel would change once he was inaugurated.
+"We cannot continue to let Israel be treated with such total disdain and disrespect.
+They used to have a great friend in the US, but not anymore," he said on Twitter.

 Follow-up action?